sdiehl/wiwinwlh/tutorial.md

 waitQSemN :: QSemN -> Int -> IO ()
 ```

-There is also an STM variant of QSem.
+There is also an STM variant of QSem called `TSem` which has the same semantics.

 ```haskell
 newTSem :: Integer -> STM TSem